Introducing the Shell

 Of course, this listing will depend on what you have in your own home directory.

-If you’re using Git Bash on Windows, you’ll find that it looks a little different, with characters such as /
+If you’re using Git Bash on Windows, you’ll find that it looks a little different, with characters such as / added to some names.

 This is because Git Bash automatically tries to highlight the type of thing it is.
-For example, /
+For example, / indicates that entry is a directory.

 There’s a way to also highlight this on Mac and Linux machines which we’ll see shortly!

-, so what if we want to change our current working directory?
+We need to get into the repository directory swc-shell-novice, so what if we want to change our current working directory?

 Before we do this,

-shows us that we’re in /Users/nelle
+pwd shows us that we’re in /Users/nelle.

 $ pwd